 Drop off accepted items.

 When: 8 a.m.-4 p.m.
 Monday-Friday.
-No appointment is needed and a police property room employee will be present to assist in the disposal process.
+No appointment is needed.
 Before bringing medications, remember to mark out personal information on the label.

 Why is a medication disposal program needed?

 Since January 2011, the Grand Prairie Police Department has encountered the following prescription drug-related incidents: